james-see/irssi-otr-docker/README.rst

 To Identify with NickServ
 -------------------------
-Step 1 is join a room of your choice like ``/join #tor`` then identify yourself using your password to enjoy the benefits of OFTC cloaking.
+Step 1 is to msg NickServ to identify yourself to enjoy then benefits of cloaking.

 ``$ /msg NickServ identify [your password]``

+Step 2 is to load OTR

+``$ /load otr``

+Step 3 is join a room of your choice like ``/join #nottor``.

+When you want to quit, simply type ``$ /quit`` and the docker instance will stop running.

 Enjoy.